Home / Docs / Quick Start

 bash

-# Install Servonaut $ pipx install servonaut # Optional: add AI analysis and MCP server support $ pipx inject servonaut httpx mcp
+# Install Servonaut $ pipx install servonaut # Optional: add MCP server support and provider SDKs $ pipx inject servonaut mcp ovh hcloud

 Don't have pipx?